Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-create-serverless-api.md

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-Inscreva-se no [portal Azure](https://portal.azure.com) com a sua conta Azure.
+Inicie sessão no [portal do Azure](https://portal.azure.com) com a sua conta do Azure.

 ## <a name="customize-your-http-function"></a>Personalizar a sua função HTTP